 Hull is a big sporting city, with regular fixtures at the KCOM Stadium.
 Football team Hull City (aka The Tigers) play their home matches at the stadium, which they share with rugby league side Hull F.C.
 The city is proudly home to two top-tier rugby league sides, with F.C.’s rivals Hull Kingston Rovers playing their matches at the KCOM Craven Park.

-For something a little bit more sedate, Hull’s Holy Trinity Church in the city centre is the largest parish church in England.
-It’s still a working church, but Trinity also hosts events and concerts all year round.
+For something a little bit more sedate, Hull Minster is a beautiful a place of worship but also also a place of exploration and enjoyment which hosts events and concerts all year round.
 The incredible Beverley Minster is a gothic masterpiece in nearby Beverley, with a history that stretches all the way back to the 8th century.

 Fort Paull, the only remaining Napoleonic Fortress in Yorkshire, is home to the colossal Blackburn Beverley Aircraft and offers views across the Humber estuary.
 If military history isn’t your thing, the Skidby Windmill near Cottingham is the last working mill in Yorkshire, part of the Museum of East Riding Rural Life, and Burton Constable Hall is packed with interesting local curiosities.

 For wildlife lovers the great chalk cliffs at RSPB Bempton Cliffs offer the chance to see hundreds of seabirds, with nature trails for younger visitors and bracing cliff-top walks for the more adventurous.

 Rockcity, the home of climbing, skateboarding and BMX in Hull since 1994.
 With a large indoor complex of climbing walls and a skatepark, Rockcity also has a coffee shop for those who’d prefer to watch.